 - Soft & Feminine: Mint green and antique gold with pale pink accents

 PHOTOS AND VIDEOS

-If you can spring for a professional photographer, do it.
+If you can afford to hire a professional photographer, do so.

-Make sure images aren’t too far away (or too up close, for that matter).
-Note that a good headshot zooms in on your face, framing you just above the head and halfway down your neck.
+Avoid images that are either too far away or too close.
+A good headshot is zoomed in on your face, with the frame stopping just above the head and halfway down the neck.

 3. Be consistent.

 - Use the same headshot in professional arenas.
-Place your best pic anywhere a potential employer or client might search for you: profiles, article bylines, and conferences or networking events.
+If you want to make a good impression on potential employers or clients, put your best picture in places they might look for you: profiles, article bylines, and conferences or networking events.

 - Keep your communications in the same voice.
 Tone matters, so make sure to keep the same one from your elevator pitch in all future communications.
 To better communicate who you are and what you stand for, choose four or five adjectives that describe your purpose and values.
 You should use these words often, such as in profiles and resumes, emails, posts, and quotes you highlight.
 They can even appear in hashtags on occasion.

 Always ask, “Is this on brand?”
 The next time you have to make a decision about your profile image, the tone of an email, the font for website, or even your next job move, think about if it’s true to your brand.
 This will help simplify the decision-making process every single time.
 It might be difficult at first, but eventually it becomes second nature and reinforces what makes you great: being authentic to yourself.